mcomunita/tonetwist-afx-dataset/README.md

 The reasons to include and re-publish external sources here are several:
 - completeness: we wanted to gather all the amazing work that's been done by the audio effects research community in one place.
 - accessibility: by storing all data on a reliable platform (zenodo) that's going to be always accessible.
-- consistency: we do not simply linked someone else's work, we took care of verifying, pre-processing (where necessary), renaming, reorganizing - so that you can use any data in this repo straight away (no need to write a new dataset class every time).
+- consistency: we did not simply link someone else's work, we took care of verifying, pre-processing (where necessary), renaming, reorganizing - so that you can use any data in this repo straight away (no need to write a new dataset class every time).

 Attributions to the original authors are included in this repo and references to publication, code, webpage, etc., are included in a README file.